alisartazkhan/C-Projects/basketball_statistics/readme.md

 # Project Description
 #### Arrayz
-The purpose of this library is to have a collection of functionsthat can perform calculations on C arrays.
+The purpose of this library is to have a collection of functions that can perform calculations on C arrays.
 #### Basketball Stats
 This program will generate a reportabout NBA basketball players, based on data that it will read in from a text file.
 This program uses several functions from the arrayz library.